sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="phase-1-onboarding-onboard-with-related-teams"></a>
 ## Onboard with related teams

 Onboarding to Azure all up is a big task that spans many teams.
 The doc you are reading will help you onboard to the portal, but there are many other teams you will need to work with to get your entire service up and running.
-These include, but are not limited to the following teams:
+These include, but are not limited to the following teams.

+**NOTE:**  Contact information for these teams is [available here](https://aka.ms/portalfx/onboarding/partners)

-1. Azure Resource Manager Team - Vlad Joanovic
+1. Azure Resource Manager Team

     Reach out to this team to onboard your resource provider.
     <!--TODO: Locate distribution list for this purpose.  -->

-1. Azure Marketing Team – Hamid Mahmood
+1. Azure Marketing Team

-   To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at <a href="mailto:ibiza-bmr@microsoft.com?subject=Azure Business Model Review">ibiza-bmr@microsoft.com</a>.
-Brian Hillger’s team and Stacey Ellingson’s team will guide you through the business model review process.
-The extension or service is not ready to be onboarded to Azure until its business model has received approval from those teams.
-Do not proceed with the next step until the business model has received approval.

-1. Support Team  – Michael Fosmire
+1. Support Team

    For integrating with the support system and UX integration.